Bill Crisp Senior Center

 55+; 1st Fri. of each month; 10 am-noon; Free

-July 10 (due to holiday): How to Age Disgracefully, by Clare Pooley
+July 10 (due to Independence Day Holiday): How to Age Disgracefully by Clare Pooley

 Cricut